wenhaoq20/Spendy/README.md

 ## 4/10/2024 Update
 ### Eddy
 - New completions: Static Analysis with EsLint, Fuzz Testing with attempting hack of the website.
-- Current: Adding the validating the budget, numbers.
+- Current: Adding the validating of the budget, and numbers.
 - Next Steps: Will focus on developing the user account management backend.

 ### Johanan